-For the purposes of this funding competition, a cluster of research excellence is defined as a network of researchers spanning multiple disciplines at UBC who form and nurture interdisciplinary teams that foster partnerships and collaborations, develop new research questions/directions/themes in research creation, address key societal and cultural problems, and work together to solve challenges that transcend traditional boundaries.
+For the purposes of this funding competition, a research excellence cluster is defined as a network of researchers spanning multiple disciplines at UBC who form and nurture interdisciplinary teams that foster partnerships and collaborations, develop new research questions/directions/themes in research creation, address key societal and cultural problems, and work together to solve challenges that transcend traditional boundaries.
 These awards are specifically targeted at catalyzing advanced research initiatives with the expectation that awards will be used to enable the cluster to have more significant impact than otherwise possible.
 Researchers from all disciplines are invited to apply for funding.
 Additional support is available to humanities scholars.

 GCRC competitions are open to clusters led by researchers at our Vancouver campus.
-Clusters being led by researchers at our Okanagan campus can apply for funding through the Eminence program.
+Clusters led by researchers at our Okanagan campus can apply for funding through the Eminence program.

-Applications include the following components:
+Applications include the following components

 - 1-page budget justification form

-- 1-page trainee stipend supplement form (optional)
+- 1-page trainee stipend form (optional)

 - GCRC outcomes report (new form required for all previously funded clusters)

-- identify confirmed team members, collaborators & partners
+2. Identify confirmed team members, collaborators & partners

-Clusters can include non-faculty researchers and we encourage clusters to include researchers from both UBC campuses.
-The lead PI must be a faculty member at the Vancouver campus.
 Clusters led by faculty members at the Okanagan campus can apply for cluster funding through the Eminence Program.

 Generalized characteristics and potential catalytic activities are presented here for illustrative purposes: